+In addition to the scheduled meetings, two further meetings were held to consider Executive Director and wider workforce remuneration.
+All members were able to attend the additional meetings.
 In spite of this additional cost, the dividend remains well covered and the Board will be recommending a final dividend for 2022 of 7.9p per share, payable on 23 May 2023, to bring the total for the year to 12.4p.